palvaro/CMPS232-Fall16/README.md

 # Presentations

-All students will be expected to present at least two research papers to the class.
+All students will be expected to present at least one (ideally two) research papers to the class.
 The presentation format is open: students will not be required to prepare slides (though doing so may help to organize the subject matter).
 If you do use slides, they should be original (created by you), and external material such as figures should be properly attributed.
 If you choose not to present slides, use the whiteboard well.

 # Final Project